minkainc/intents-creator/README.md

 These tasks will make it easier to run the project without having to remember specific commands.
 This workflow works in both Visual Studio Code and Cursor IDE.

+# Testing
+To test the API, you can use the `test-create-intent.http` file located in the `src` folder and use the endpoint `POST http://localhost:9000/api/create-intent-sdk`

+Rest Client is a VS Code extension that allows you to test REST APIs.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)